streamnative/pulsar_weekly/content/2020/2020-10/2020-10-23-pulsar-weekly.md

 ### Pulsar Highlight

+Pulsar supports resetting the cursor to a batch index of the batch message now.

-Pulsar has supported acknowledging the batch message index since release 2.6.0.
-But Pulsar does not support setting the cursor.
+In 2.6.0 release, Pulsar supports acknowledging the batch message index, yet users cannot set the cursor.
 If users reset the cursor to a batch index of the batch message when consuming messages again, they will get the batch index again.
-Now, Pulsar supports resetting the cursor to a batch index of the batch message.

 by [@Renkai](https://github.com/Renkai)